FBRT — Franklin BSP Realty Trust, Inc.

 1. Key Financial Results and Metrics

-- Distributable Earnings: $13.5 million, or $0.09 per fully converted share; excluding $12.3 million in realized losses from foreclosure real estate, adjusted earnings were $0.22 per share.
+- Distributable Earnings: $13.5 million ($0.09 per fully converted share), with adjusted earnings excluding $12.3 million in realized losses from foreclosure real estate at $0.22 per share.

-- Book Value per Share: Increased to $14.18, driven by stock repurchases.
+- Book Value per Share: Increased to $14.18, supported by share repurchase activity.

-- Share Repurchases: Nearly $40 million in common stock repurchased during the quarter; Board approved an additional $50 million for buybacks through December 2026.
+- Share Repurchases: Nearly $40 million repurchased during the quarter; Board reauthorized an additional $50 million for the remainder of 2026.

 2. Strategic Updates and Business Highlights